aammd/Habitat_Filtering/MS/OrgSize.md

 ![ho](../photos/hypotheses_illustration.png)
 <!--Can you add numbers to indicate their relative sizes, or their relationship to the threshold of interest (1mm)? -->

 Figure  1: Illustration of the possible patterns resulting from our experiment.
 Previous observations have already shown that community composition of larger animals is more strongly related to environmental differences than is composition of smaller organisms (solid line, all figures).
 In our experiment we remove differences among community composition, and observe the subsequent return of these differences as caused by environment (dashed lines).
 There are three possible outcomes.
 If differences in composition are caused by an increase in sensitivity to the environment (with increasing organism size), then we should see a match between the amount of environmental signal before and after the experiment (1a).
-If differences in composition are caused by biased dispersal, we should see no difference after the experiment (1b).
+If differences in composition are caused by biased dispersal, we should see no difference between organism types after the experimental homogenization (1b).
 Finally, an intermediate scenario (1c) results when both environment and biased dispersal contributed to the original pattern.

 ## Methods